langestefan/solar-forecasting-HA/README.md

 ## Configurable prediction horizon

+## On-line learning
+We can make it possible to continuously improve the model by enabling on-line learning.
+We can have a 'very well' trained model that we train in the cloud on GPU's.
+This model can then continue to train once deployed.
+The training will happen by feeding in the solar site data and updating the model's parameters accordingly.
+This should yield superior performance.

 ## Setup
 Currently, my vision is as follows:
 - A user has a solar installation with historical data, preferably detailed data over 1 or more years